-Fujifilm X-A2 versus Olympus PEN-F
+Fujifilm X-A2 vs Olympus PEN-F

 The Fujifilm X-A2 and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in January 2015 and January 2016.
-Both the X-A2 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (X-A2) and a Four Thirds sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Olympus provides 20.2 MP.
+Both the X-A2 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (X-A2) and a Four Thirds (PEN-F) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (15 percent) than the Fujifilm X-A2.
 Moreover, the PEN-F is markedly heavier (22 percent) than the X-A2.
 In this context, it is worth noting that neither the X-A2 nor the PEN-F are weather-sealed.